department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/sign-in-alerts.md

 ### Sign-in alert

 #### Sign in with a verified account to [CTA]
 You’ll need to sign in with a verified account through one of our account providers.
-Identity verification helps us protect you by making sure the person creating your account is you—and not someone pretending to be you.
+Identity verification helps us protect your information and prevent fraud and identity theft.

 **Don't yet have a verified account?** Create a Login.gov or ID.me account now.
 Then come back here and sign in.
 We’ll help you verify.